Missing large

 Did you read the articles you posted?

-8. over 3 years ago on Mike Luckovich
+8. almost 4 years ago on Mike Luckovich

 The Washington Post article?
 That was from August 2019 and was an issue in a GOP Gubernatorial Runoff.
 I will also note that while I don’t know what happened to those malfunctioning machines in Mississippi: (1) 95% of ballots cast in this years presidential election were on paper and where paper ballots were hand counted to compare with electronic counting they matched; and (2) in the article it notes that Mitch McConnell blocked legislation that “would have provided federal funding to help states phase out paperless machines”, despite problems like this.

-9. about 4 years ago on Pearls Before Swine
+9. over 4 years ago on Pearls Before Swine

 It needs to be quick and directional, as there are plenty of situations where it’ll need to be done with a line/group of people (sports teams, wedding lines, etc).
 And should also be fairly universal.
 Some things are culture specific.
 The smile for one, is the default in the USA, but in some other countries (Italy and some other European countries) it needs to be among friends or earned – one might shake hands with someone they don’t smile at.

-10. over 5 years ago on Pearls Before Swine
+10. about 6 years ago on Pearls Before Swine

 In Maryland at least, Uber’s background screening has not been rigorous enough to comply with the state’s requirements. https://www.washingtonpost.com/news/dr-gridlock/wp/2017/04/10/maryland-has-booted-more-than-4000-uber-drivers-for-failing-the-states-screening-requirements/